dangoslen/dangoslen-me-site/content/blog/four-tips-when-joining-a-new-team.md

 title: Four Tips When Joining a New Team
 description: Joining a team as a software engineer can be intimidating.
 There is a lot of pressure and alot of unknowns.
 Here are some tips to maximize your first few weeks for maximum long-term success.
 keywords:
   - joining a team
-- teamwork
   - good first impression
 tags:
-  - teamwork
   - career
+  - teams
 image: "../assets/hudson-hintze-vpxeE7s-my4-unsplash.jpeg"
 ---